5 Things You Didn't Know About Sally Ride

 You know Sally Ride as the first American woman to travel into space.
-Today let’s take a look at five things you might not know about the astronaut, who passed away five years ago today—on July 23, 2012—at the age of 61.
+But here are five things you might not know about the astronaut, who passed away five years ago today—on July 23, 2012—at the age of 61.

 Journalist Michael Ryan recounted some of the sillier questions that had been posed to Ride in a June 1983 profile for People.
 Among the highlights: